Hill to Hill Bridge: Modernization

 The structure of the Hill to Hill Bridge was modified significantly during the years after World War II.
-The first significant change to traffic on the bridge came during the construction of the expressway portion of Route 378 north of the bridge, known locally as the "Spur Route".
+The first significant change to traffic on the bridge came during the construction of the expressway portion of PA Route 378 north of the bridge, known locally as the Spur Route.
 Initially, the Second Avenue ramp on the north side was closed in 1967.
 In 1968, the expressway portion was opened.

 Three other ramps were removed as part of safety, structural, and redevelopment efforts.
-On the north side, The South Main Street ramp leading to Lehigh Street and the industrial area along the Monocacy Creek was removed in 1965.
+On the north side, the South Main Street ramp leading to Lehigh Street and the industrial area along Monocacy Creek was removed in 1965.
 The River Street ramp leading to Sand Island was removed in 1988.
 On the south side, the Second Street ramp was removed in 1989.

 The bridge saw extensive repairs in 1990, and was painted in spring of 2009.
 The painting process had caused two of the four traffic lanes to be closed, and had resulted in major traffic congestion.
-The painting project was finished in time for the opening of the Sands Casino Resort Bethlehem (now Wind Creek Bethlehem).
+The painting project was finished in time for the opening of the Sands Casino Resort Bethlehem, which was later renamed Wind Creek Bethlehem after its acquisition by Wind Creek Hospitality.